 Yes, every single protein in the human body, no matter what its function – cell structure, enzymes, blood components, neurons, muscle fiber, and more things than I should write in a blog – is made up of some combination of these 22 amino acids.

 Each individual protein does not require every one of the 22 different amino acids, just some subset of them.
 However, all 22 amino acids are necessary for the cells to manufacture all the proteins necessary for one to live.
 There is nearly an infinite number of ways these 22 amino acids can create proteins.
-There are estimated to be from 250,000 to over 1 million different proteins in every human.
+Those 22 amino acids end up making an estimated to be from 250,000 to over 1 million different proteins in every human.

 Like the myths about MSG, which is another amino acid found in nearly every single protein, a lot of physiological properties have been imparted to the tryptophan molecule without much evidence.
 To be completely clear, tryptophan is ingested from the breakdown of proteins (your body does not absorb the whole protein, just the constituent amino acids), then it is reused by new and different proteins necessary for a human to survive.